erikaflint/hypnobrain-script-shaper/replit.md

 The ScriptEngine (`server/script-engine/`) is the IP layer transforming template-based generation into methodology-driven transformation.
 It includes a Config System (principles, narrative arcs, metaphor library), a StrategyPlanner, a PrincipleEnforcer, and a Main Orchestrator to generate AI directives.
 Key elements include 6 Core Principles and 14 Narrative Arcs (including a new "Playful Learning" arc).

+### 4-Stage DREAM Quality Pipeline
+To prevent quality degradation and ensure consistency, DREAM scripts pass through a 4-stage pipeline where each AI call has ONE focused responsibility:

+1. **Story Shaper (Stage 1)**: Expands journey idea into detailed 800-1200 word story outline with rich sensory details.
+Saved to database for transparency.
+2. **Dream Maker (Stage 2)**: Generates full 3000-word hypnosis script from story outline using ScriptEngine methodology.
+3. **Pattern Refiner (Stage 3)**: Analyzes script for repetitive sentence patterns (e.g., "you might...", "as you...") and rewrites overused openers for variety.
+Preserves ALL content and context.
+4. **Quality Guard (Stage 4)**: Validates emergence type matches (sleep vs regular), checks for 15+ functional suggestions, verifies word count within 15% of target, ensures metaphor consistency.
+Applies micro-polish to fix issues.

+**Key Innovation**: Separation of concerns prevents the "50% degradation problem" where AI trying to do everything (plan + write + variety + quality) resulted in generic content.
+Each stage focuses on ONE job, with explicit "PRESERVE ALL details" instructions to maintain historical/contextual integrity.

 ### Feature Specifications
 -   **8-Dimensional Framework**: Implements Erika Flint's 8D Hypnosis Framework with independent emphasis levels (0-100%).
 -   **AI Script Generation**: Generates script previews (150-200 words), full scripts (1500-2000 words, 3000 for DREAM), and 6 marketing assets.
 Includes AI-generated titles and supports "regular" or "sleep" emergence types.